Amazon Affiliate Niche Sites: The Definitive Guide

 Here's what successful Amazon affiliate marketer Al-Amin Kabir, of Marketever fame, has to say about the earning potential of Amazon affiliate sites:

 Most of the newbies don’t understand the potential of niche sites.
-In 2016, I would say, stop thinking small, think of bigger niche sites that will generate at least 5 figure per month within two years.
+In 2016, I would say, stop thinking small, think of bigger niche sites that will generate at least 5 figures per month within two years.

 Amazon niche site income isn’t limited to $500 or $1000 a month.
 I have recently noticed an Amazon niche site (along with an AdSense site combo) is valued at $1.2 Million on EmpireFlippers!
 I repeat, $1.2 Million!!
 It clearly indicates that some marketers are making millions of dollars using Amazon niche site model.